sjd78/kai-ide-user-stories/README.md

 The Kai ide experience focuses on the common habits of a developer who needs to migrate a project to a new technology.

 Analysis provides issues.
-The issues need to be resolved in order to migrate to a new technology.
+Issues contain incidents.
+All of the incidents in all of the issues need to be resolved in order to migrate to a new technology.
 The tooling should encourage the developer to focus on making changes at the issue level.
-Scope work to a single issue can help to keep both the set of changes needed at any one time smaller, and developer cognitive load low.
+Scoping work to a single issue can help to keep both the set of changes needed at any one time smaller, and developer cognitive load low.

 From an identified set of issues, the developer will commonly want to:
   1. Fix a single issue in a single source file